WKahnZA/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-06.md

 ## Introduction

-Understand the Kusto Query Language (KQL) write and save queries, which we can run on our Log Analytics Workspace
+The Kusto Query Language (KQL) KQL is a query language used in Log Analytics and Azure Monitor to retrieve and analyze data.
+In this challenge you will write and save queries and run them against your Log Analytics Workspace data.

 ## Description